owickstrom/wickstrom.tech/src/posts/2026-05-13-catching-typos-website-browser-testing.md

 The hybrid model seems to work well; it has flagged words in almost every blog post.
-It has fixed 13 real typos and added 130+ words to my personal dictionary.
-Example typos include "forseeable", "similiar", "perculiar", "occured".
-Some of these were 10 years old.
+It has fixed 13 real typos and added 130+ words to my personal dictionary. <span spellcheck=false>Example typos include "forseeable", "similiar", "perculiar", "occured".
+Some of these were 10 years old.</span>

 Claude doesn't have to waste tokens spell-checking everything over and over.
 Right now I'm just running this locally, but you could imagine a more elaborate